prakol16/CS166-final-project-bloomier-filters/index.md

 Surely we can do better!
 For example, if the books were conveniently titled $$0, 1, \dots n-1$$, then we could easily get away with only $$\log R$$ bits per book using a simple table.
-Sadly, the great authors of the 20th century did not have the foresight to title their books in such a logical manner, but perhaps with some clever hashing techniques, we might approach this lower bound.
+Sadly, the great authors of the 20th century did not have the foresight to title their books in such a logical manner -- but perhaps with some clever hashing techniques, could we approach this lower bound?

 In the case $$R=1$$, (there is only one secondary database), the central database only needs to accept or reject books, depending on whether they are in